 They use permanent retainers on the top teeth usually only if there is a gap in the front teeth to help keep the gap closed.

 5. Whitening- Sometimes after wearing braces for a year or more, teeth can become discolored.
 A lot of people like to get their teeth whitened after the braces come off.

 It’s the perfect finish to a new perfectly straight smile.
-E&S Orthodontics offers after braces whitening to make sure your new smile is looking its best.
+Orthodontics offices generally offer after braces whitening to make sure your new beautiful smile is looking its best.

 6. Teeth Contouring- Some people choose to get teeth contouring done after they get their braces off.
 This is where they shape the teeth to make sure they are evenly shaped everywhere.

 As teeth are moved and straightened to the correct position with braces, teeth can become uneven in their bite or across the front.
 To make sure your bite is good and your teeth look even and straight across the front, some people like to get contouring done.